Dmitri-Sintsov/django-jinja-knockout/README.rst

 Built-in Javascript error logger.

-Request mock-up for console usage is greatly improved.
-That enables reverse resolving of FQN urls in console via `reverseq()`_ calls.
+Request mock-up when running without web server is greatly improved.
+That enables reverse resolving of FQN urls in console management commands and in background celery tasks via `reverseq()`_ calls when sites framework is correctly set up.

 Headless Chrome Selenium webdriver support (phantom.js is outdated).